Sajmon410/flutter-esp32/README.md

 Display all captured photos on an embedded map Google Maps, allowing users to visually browse images by location.
 ###	💾 Local Storage Integration
 All images are saved in the device’s local storage, allowing offline access and better performance.
-# ⚙️ Platform Compatibility :
-> [!WARNING]
-> 1. Custom map pin size: Appears correctly on iOS but is too small on Android  <br />
-> 2. ESP32 broadcast: Works reliably on iOS, but not on Android (even with a fixed IP address)

  <br /> ![photo0](https://github.com/user-attachments/assets/ed1a4454-cccb-4af0-b1be-87953e3ee306)